 In the interest of your own personal safety, the safety of patients, the potential liability to the school, and clinical education setting, there are significant requirements that must be met before your admission to the program is finalized.
 The attendance requirements and stamina demands on the radiologic technology student require student technologists to be in good physical and mental health.
 Please read this form carefully and initial each technical issue standard if you can comply with the standard.
 This form should be completed and witnessed by a counselor.
-Medical Secretary will initial form when applicant turns in application to B700 for processing.
+Counselor will initial form and send to B700 for processing.
 This form must be on file by deadline.